RockNRui/Common-Damage-Library/README.md

 # Common Damage Library
-A minecraft datapack to deal custom amounts of damage and healing to mobs and players.
+A minecraft datapack for 1.19 to deal custom amounts of damage and healing to mobs and players.

 Credits: